alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-icon-animations.md

 {% include posts/2016/10/22/includes2_transforming_paths_demo.html %}

-Transformations are widely used to animate icons.
-Below are three more examples of icons that depend on group transformations in order to be animated.
+Transformations are widely used to animate icons. **Figure 3** shows three examples of icons that depend on group transformations in order to be animated.

 * The _expand/collapse icon_ is drawn using two paths.
 When clicked, the two straight lines are simultaneously rotated 90° and a `<group>` containing the two paths is vertically translated in order to create the effect.